About

 For those calls that are submitted under security sensitive topics, a security section (application form part B security) must also be filled in.
 At the moment this is the case for the Space calls (cluster 4) and the civil security calls managed by DG Home (cluster 3).
 These files will immediately go to the security scrutiny phase and skip the first 2 phases of step 2.

 Only proposals above the threshold will undergo a security review.
 The first phase of this step is the pre-screening carried out by the granting authority (in casu competent DG or agency).
-Afterwards all these files are sent to DG Home which will take care of the screening phase. if in the screening phase it seems that more analysis is needed then the file will be transferred to the security screening group
+Afterwards all these files are sent to DG Home which will take care of the screening phase.
+If in the screening phase it seems that more analysis is needed, the file will be transferred to the security screening group.

-The final phase is thus the security scrutiny in which a group of nationally appointed security experts will review the proposals and give their verdict.
-This might be no security concern, classification (limit the access) of certain deliverables or information, appointing a project security officer, install a security advisory board, organize security trainings for the staff involved in the project etc. The most strict judgment can be the non-funding of the proposal but this is extremely rare.
+The final phase is the security scrutiny in which a group of nationally appointed security experts will review the proposals and provide their assessment.
+Possible results of the security scrutiny are no security concern, classification (limit the access) of certain deliverables or information, appointing a project security officer, install a security advisory board, organize security trainings for the staff involved in the project etc. The most strict judgment can be the non-funding of the proposal but this is extremely rare.

-Once the project is ongoing the staff of the European Commission can also perform checks and maybe an audit on the security requirements regarding the projects.
+Once the project is ongoing, the staff of the European Commission can also perform checks and maybe conduct an audit on the security requirements regarding the projects.

-The timeline can be long to get the full security clearance so it might not be concluded by the time the invitation letter is sent.
-However at the moment of the grant signature this procedure must be finalized.
+The timeline to get the full security clearance can be long; it might therfore not be concluded by the time the invitation letter is sent.
+However, at the moment of the grant signature this procedure must be finalized.